-KEYTRUDA is indicated for the first-line treatment of patients with unresectable or metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) colorectal cancer (CRC).
+KEYTRUDA is indicated for the treatment of patients with unresectable or metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) colorectal cancer (CRC).

 The FDA-approved dose of KEYTRUDA is either 200 mg administered as an intravenous infusion over 30 minutes every 3 weeks or 400 mg administered as an intravenous infusion over 30 minutes every 6 weeks, until disease progression, unacceptable toxicity, or up to 24 months.

 This indication is approved under accelerated approval based on pharmacokinetic data, the relationship of exposure to efficacy, and the relationship of exposure to safety.
 Continued approval for this dosing may be contingent upon verification and description of clinical benefit in the confirmatory trials.